i-D's music class of 2017: stefflon don | read | i-D

 What do your parents do?

 My dad, I don't know what he does; he's probably in Jamaica up to no good.
-My mum is in the church all day.
+My mom is in the church all day.
 She's in the choir.

 What's the worst job you've ever had?